Instructions for Applying for Administrative Supplements to Funded R01, P01, P50 Grants and U01 and U19 Cooperative Agreements

 Rockville, MD 20852 (for express/courier service)

-REQUESTS HAND-DELIVERED BY INDIVIDUALS TO THE NATIONAL CANCER INSTITUTE WILL NOT BE ACCEPTED.
+REQUEST LETTERS HAND-DELIVERED BY INDIVIDUALS TO THE NATIONAL CANCER INSTITUTE WILL NOT BE ACCEPTED.
 This policy does not apply to courier deliveries (i.e., FEDEX, UPS, DHL, etc.) (http://grants.nih.gov/grants/guide/notice-files/NOT-CA-02-002.html).
+This policy is similar to and consistent with the policy for applications addressed to Centers for Scientific Review as published in the NIH Guide Notice at http://grants.nih.gov/grants/guide/notice-files/NOT-OD-02-012.html.

-Upon receipt, requests will be reviewed for completeness and for responsiveness by the NCI.
-Incomplete and/or non-responsive requests will not be considered.
+Upon receipt, request letters will be reviewed for completeness and for responsiveness by the NCI.
+Incomplete and/or non-responsive request letters will not be considered.

-Administrative supplement requests that are complete and responsive to the supplement announcement will be evaluated for scientific and technical merit by NCI program staff (and other appropriate persons and selected outside consultants) who have expertise in the cancer control surveillance area and/or dissemination and diffusion research) in accordance with the review criteria stated below.
-Only those requests that describe research deemed to have the highest scientific merit will be considered for funding.
+Administrative supplement request letters that are complete and responsive to the supplement announcement will be evaluated for scientific and technical merit by NCI program staff (and other appropriate persons and selected outside consultants) who have expertise in the cancer control intervention area and/or dissemination and diffusion research) in accordance with the review criteria stated below.
+Only those request letters that describe research deemed to have the highest scientific merit will be considered for funding.

-The goal of NCI-supported dissemination (administrative) supplements is to advance our understanding of effective strategies to encourage dissemination and utilization of surveillance research findings for program and policy decisions.
+The goal of NCI-supported dissemination (administrative) supplements is to advance our understanding of effective strategies to encourage dissemination and adoption of evidence-based cancer control interventions.
 The purpose is to improve the control of disease and enhance health.
 The staff and consultants will evaluate the following aspects of the administrative supplement requests in order to judge the likelihood that the proposed project will have a substantial impact on the pursuit of these goals.
 Each of these criteria will be addressed and considered by the reviewers, weighting them as appropriate for each request.
 The administrative supplement request does not need to be strong in all categories in order for it to receive a favorable evaluation.
 For example, an investigator may propose to carry out important work that, by its nature, is not innovative, but is essential to move a field forward.

 The five categories of review criteria to be used in the evaluation of these administrative supplement requests are listed below.